sgohlke/deno-persons/README.md

 # deno-persons
-Persons Test server example using deno
+Persons Test server example using Deno.
+Caution: This application needs a Deno version with Typescript 4.3 or higher. (i.e. Deno v.1.11.0 or higher)

 ## Run
 To run execute **deno run --allow-net  webserver.ts**.